Written By: Dr David Owens, Specialist in Family Medicine

 Pioneering Health Through Technology

 Significant strides have also been made in non-invasive glucose monitoring.
-Nature Medicine featured the development2 of a watch which is capable of assessing blood glucose from sweat with 84% sensitivity.
+Nature Medicine featured the development2 of a watch capable of assessing blood glucose from sweat with 84% sensitivity.
 Accuracy is likely to improve significantly as technology improves.
 This breakthrough is particularly promising for individuals with diabetes, providing a non-invasive, real-time solution for monitoring glucose levels.
-Moreover, this technology signifies a move toward more autonomous health management, as it not only monitors glucose levels but also delivers feedback through electrical impulses.
+Moreover, this technology signifies a move toward more autonomous health management, as it monitors glucose levels and delivers feedback through electrical impulses.

 Bridging the Gap Between Data and Care